Originally posted May 2018. Updated May 2022.

-- Take a screenshot of my map above now so it’s on your phone for easy access when you’re looking for the hot springs!
+- Take a screenshot of my Mammoth Lakes Hot Springs map above now so it’s on your phone for easy access when you’re looking for the hot springs!
 It has all the information, mile markers and details you need to find each hot springs.

 - Cell service isn’t the best, so don’t plan on being able to make calls or easily search things on your phone (like directions, so again, screenshot my map!)

-- The weather changes quickly in the mountains, so bring layers and water, just in case!
-I recommend this jacket.
+- The weather changes quickly in the mountains, so bring layers, sunscreen and water, just in case!

 - The gravel roads to each hot springs are VERY bumpy and rough.
 If you can, take a car with 4WD.

 - These hot springs aren’t that secret.
-You will have to share most tubs with strangers unless you arrive right at sunrise and an offseason day.
+You will have to share most tubs with strangers unless you arrive right at sunrise and on off-season day.
 Don’t be shy!

 - The National Park Rangers will NOT help you find the hot springs, it’s against their policy to even talk to you about them.
 (They actually get pretty rude about it.)
 It’ll be 911 that would be available to assist in an emergency, not any local rangers, so please keep that in mind.
 Be safe!

-The Whitemore tub is the smallest of the three.
-It’s tucked right off the side of a BLM parking lot, so you’ll be soaking right next to trailers, RVs and perhaps tents.
-Because it’s literally footsteps from a parking lot, there’s usually always people here soaking, and it’s small, so there may not be room for you.
+The Whitmore Tub is the smallest of the three.
+It’s tucked right off the side of a BLM parking area, so you’ll be soaking right next to trailers, RVs and perhaps tents.
+Because it’s literally footsteps from a parking lot, there’s usually always people here soaking in the tub, and it’s small, so there may not be room for you.
 It can fit 3 people, 4 would be pushing it.

 On the flip side, because it’s so close to your car, it’s a great place to stay overnight if you own an RV.
 Imagine waking up, grabbing your coffee, waking a few steps and waking up to the day in a hot spring!
 The proximity also makes it a good tub for families and people with disabilities who can’t walk .5-1 miles down to the other two hot springs.